hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 When getting started, a single Consul server is put into "bootstrap" mode.
 This mode allows it to self-elect as a leader.
 Once a leader is elected, other servers can be added to the peer set in a way that preserves consistency and safety.
 Eventually, bootstrap mode can be disabled, once the first few servers are added.
+See [this guide](/docs/guides/bootstrapping.html) for more details.

 Since all servers participate as part of the peer set, they all know the current leader.
 When an RPC request arrives at a non-leader server, the request is